orchetect/PListKit/README.md

 ]

 // dictonaries can be modified directly if necessary,
-// perhaps if you need to populate a large data set or copy a nested structure
+// perhaps if you need to populate a large data set or copy a nested structure.
-// but otherwise it's much nicer to use the discretely typed methods above pl.root.dict(key: "Dictionary").value =
+// but otherwise it's much nicer to use the discretely typed methods above pl.root.dict(key: "Dictionary").value = [
-  ["Key 1" : "a string",
+ "Key 1" : "a string",
-   "Key 2" : 123]
+ "Key 2" : 123
+]
 ```

 ### Manipulating Array Elements Directly